zesty-io/vscode-ext/README.md

 - Javascript and CSS files can be created remotely from the local project, and will be synced to the cloud instance
 - Stylesheets and javascript compile in the cloud on save (SASS, SCSS, LESS supported)
 - Custom endpoints for xml,json, html, etc. can be created by making a new file in your views folder with an extension
+- Adjustment on file under _webengine_ folder will automatically sync to the instance.

 ## Requirements